osztenkurden/CS-GO-Observer-Custom-HUD/README.md

 ## PGL's example
-I hope neither Valve or PGL will be upset about making [this example](https://mega.nz/#!ClwDhSbD!-WtTBO2XfOVx0CW721gDCZy_gcNHdDPhZ2ye_eeAzN8), none of the images or graphics are mine btw.
+I hope neither Valve or PGL will be upset about making [this example](https://mega.nz/#!b1BkFJiZ!UMqgylr6JspDldAZob_An_iwZTdeAhL-3KPUalPbHbU), none of the images or graphics are mine btw.

+### Changelog 2017-08-30
+ - Added working example for replacing name, logo and flag with files team1.json and team2.json, which should replace original info.
+ - If information will load with different sides, you can click Alt+Left Arrow, which will change sides of name, logo and flag.
+Left Alt I think.

 ### Changelog 2017-08-25
  - Fixed bug where going to third person mode crashes the overlay
  - Kinda fixed bad placement of long usernames